Chisme: Heterogeneity-Aware Gossip Learning: Chisme

-Cosine similarity can be employed to measure this angular distance between model progression vectors as a heuristic of data distribution affinity, as explored in some existing FL and DFL approaches~\cite{sattler2020cfl, castellon2022flic, ma2022like}.
-However, these approaches rely on model parameter deltas calculated from a common baseline state or an intermediary state achieved via synchronous model exchanges, making it unsuitable for the fully decentralized gossip learning context.
+Given our network of clients $N$, we know an optimal solution for $\theta_i$ exists for each client $i$'s local data distribution $\mathcal{P}_i$.
+As a client trains its model parameters, each gradient/weights update moves the client's model toward that optimal solution, and thus two similar clients' models would train towards similar optimal solutions and will have low angular distance and two dissimilar clients' models would diverge towards dissimilar optimal solutions and will have a high angular distance.
+We leverage cosine similarity to measure this angular distance between model progression vectors to infer data distribution affinity, which has proven its efficiency in existing approaches~\cite{sattler2020cfl, castellon2022flic, ma2022like, zec2024effects}.
+However, these approaches rely on model parameter deltas calculated from a common baseline state or an intermediary state achieved via synchronous model exchanges, making it unsuitable for the gossip learning context.
 Therefore, to infer the affinity of the underlying data distributions between a local client $i$ and neighboring client $k$ at some time $\tau \in T$, we calculate the deltas $(\Delta_{i,i},\Delta_{k,i})$ of the model parameters $(\theta_i^{\tau}, \theta_k^{\tau})$ w.r.t. the local prior model parameter state $\theta_i^{t<\tau}$ as shown in Eq.~\ref{eq:update-deltas}, and use the cosine similarity $S$ of the deltas as shown in Eq.~\ref{eq:cos-sim}.

-Because we use the cosine similarity as a data affinity heuristic to scale the contribution of received model updates, we scale the measurement to be non-negative (Eq.~\ref{eq:scaled-cos-sim}).
+We will use this inferred data affinity to scale the contribution of received model updates, therefore we scale cosine similarity to be non-negative (Eq.~\ref{eq:scaled-cos-sim}).